adi0808/setuproject/README.md

 # Setu Assignment

+## API to figure out encryption and checksum and create 2 APIs, a bill fetch API and bill pay API which will hit given url and fetch data

 ## Requirements
 The requirements.txt file should list all Python libraries that is required to run the app